behnamasadi/software_quality_assurance/README.md

 };
 ```

-You can use the followings:
+You can use the following:

 ### Delegating Calls to Fake Class
-Now you want to mock this interface such that you it uses `FakeFoo` for the default behavior.
+Now you want to mock this interface such that it uses `FakeFoo` for the default behavior.
 When you define the mock class using gMock, you can have it delegate its default action to a fake class you already have, using this pattern.
 ```cpp
 namespace Fake